google/dart-tagtree/README.md

       get animator => null; // TODO: explain
     }

+In this example, the GridView tag has three attributes, which are just Dart fields.
+The *grid* and *palette* attributes contain data to be used by the tag, and *onPaint* is an event handler.
+Unlike an HTML element, these attributes can be various Dart types, not just strings.

 Like an HTML element, a Tag can have children.
-This is just another field.
-I suggest you name it *inner*, but that's not required.
-You can give it any fields you like.
+GridView doesn't have any children, but if it did, they would go in another field named *inner*.
+But that's just a convention; a Tag can have any fields you like.

 Unlike an HTML element, a Tag should never change.
-Neither should its descendants; the tag trees in TagTree should be deeply immutable.
+Neither should its descendants; the tag trees in TagTree should be deeply immutable, with the exception of event handlers that can point to functions that operate on mutable objects.
 (Dart doesn't enforce this, but you can give your Tags a const constructor as a hint.)